You can grow flowers on

 With our specially

-selected the toughest plants in nature to match
+selected the toughest native plants in nature to match

 these tough growing conditions!
 Many studies have